-- In the main, Religious Education will be taught as a discrete subject although the approach may vary.
-For example in EYFS/Key Stage 1 it may be more appropriate to integrate some areas of the Religious Study programme into a thematic approach - Religious Education in school is organised using a whole school overview or plan.
+- 1. Investigating the beliefs and principles of religions and other world views. - 2.
+Investigate how religions and other world views address questions of meaning, purpose and value. - 3.
+Investigate how religions and other world views influence morality, identity and diversity. - In the main, Religious Education will be taught as a discrete subject although the approach may vary.
+For example, in EYFS/Key Stage 1 it may be more appropriate to integrate some areas of the Religious Study programme into a thematic approach - Religious Education in school is organised using a whole school overview or plan.
 This lays out which units, or themes, should be studied by each class.
-Wherever possible all children will learn from primary source material as well as through the use of outside speakers with relevant experience and audio-visual aids
+Wherever possible all children will learn from primary source material as well as using outside speakers with relevant experience and audio-visual aids